thinkst/canarytokens/README.md

 Lastly, we have added the ability to specify your own AWSID lambda so that you may host your own.
 The setting is placed in `frontend.env` under `CANARY_AWSID_URL`.
 If this value is not specified, it will use our default hosted lambda.

+If you want to change the nameservers for your DNS zone you can do this by setting `CANARY_NS_SERVERS`.
+Make sure that all the nameservers forward to your instance.
+Default behavior is that 'ns1' is prepended to your domain.

 ### Configuration of Outgoing SMTP